 Andre Theus: Very interesting, that’s a big project.
 Very impressive.
 So you were a consultant, and then became an entrepreneur, and then you worked as a product manager.
 Why did you decide to become an entrepreneur again?

 Hassan Khajeh-Hosseini: Yeah, good question, a lot of people ask me this.
-Why did I give up a nicely-paid product management job based in sunny California and relocate to Iran?
+Why did I give up a nicely-paid product management job-based in sunny California and relocate to Iran?

 This isn’t our first startup.
 Our first startup was a cloud cost simulation engine, called PlanforCloud.
-We got acquired by RightScale, who does cloud management, and on acquisition, I became a product manager.
+We got acquired by RightScale, who does cloud management, and on the acquisition, I became a product manager.